 The force behind Fuorisalone is the Design Districts of Milan.
 It’s at these districts that most of the top events, design showcases and parties take place and you have to get to know them better.
 Let us introduce 4 of the Most Popular Design Districts:

-This is the basis of what you can expect from ISaloni 2019 and Milan Design Week, but Milan has a lot more to offer.
-You can enjoy these events, but you should also enjoy the city and that’s why we want you to present a complete Milan City Guide for your enjoyment wether you’re there during Milan Design Week or not.
+This is the basis of what you can expect from ISaloni 2020 and Milan Design Week, but Milan has a lot more to offer.
+You can enjoy these events, but you should also enjoy the city and that’s why we want you to present a complete Milan City Guide for your enjoyment whether you’re there during Milan Design Week or not.

 The Mandarin Oriental Milan offers luxury accommodation a short walk from the fashionable Milan’s fashion boutiques.
 The property features a restaurant on-site with 2 Michelin stars and meeting facilities.
 Set in a complex of 5 connected 18th-century buildings, all rooms and suites are air-conditioned and designed by Antonio Citterio, modern décor and taco floors.
 They offer views of the courtyard or the street, and some offer views of Milan’s Cathedral.
 Perfect for relaxing after a day in Milan Design Week right?